IanPeake/FatMaxxer/README.md

 ### I cannot find FatMaxxer in the Play Store in my Country ###
 Release is currently limited to a small set of countries due to lack of translations.
 If your country is not enabled let me know.
 Only English and Dutch are supported.
 Additional translations welcome.

 ### FatMaxxer hangs / crashes / does not connect to my sensor on startup ###
 Check carefully the following:
-- Can you connect your sensor as a BLE device?
+- Can you connect to your sensor as a BLE device?
-- Can you see your H10 with Polar Beat / Polar Flow?
+- Can you connect to your H10 with Polar Beat / Polar Flow?
 - Have you enabled dual channel mode on your H10 using Polar Beat / Polar Flow?
 - Have you checked carefully that no other apps/devices are connected via BLE to the sensor?
-(By default only one BLE connection can be made to the sensor.
-If you have an H10, and you enable dual channel mode in Polar Beat / Polar Flow, then a maximum of two BLE connections can be made to the H10, one of which must be FatMaxxer.)
+By default only one BLE connection can be made to the sensor.
+If you have an H10, and you enable dual channel mode in Polar Beat / Polar Flow, then a maximum of two BLE connections can be made to the H10, one of which must be FatMaxxer.

 ### FatMaxxer still hangs / crashes ###
 If possible, locate the debug.log file and send it to fatmaxxer@gmail.com.
 Search for the folder online.fatmaxxer.alpha1 on your phone, or enable Developer Mode and Export the debug.log file.
 ### Will it work with my device? ###